irs1318dev/irsattend/README.md

 and logic should happen in the features or model layers.

 #### Final Thoughts
-Perhaps you are thinking that I'm just ignorant, and don't really understand how MVVM or MVP architectures are supposed to work.
+Perhaps you are thinking that I'm just ignorant, and that I don't really understand how MVVM or MVP architectures are supposed to work.
 I concur.
-I've read up on both architectures and I think I don't have the software development experience that's needed for a deep understanding.
+I've read up on both architectures and I realized I don't have the software development experience that's needed for a deep understanding.

 I have two points to make in defense of MVF.
 1. I don't develop large or highly complex applications, so I think both